 Tweak the deck based on the feedback you get from each investor

-Finally, it is important that each pitch deck is tweaked for every individual investor because not all points will match each person.
+Finally, it is important that each pitch deck is tweaked for every individual investor.
+After all, not all points will work for all investors.
 You may be asking different people for different things, so try to change it up a bit.

 With these tips, pitch decks can be easy enough to create.
 It is important for both you and the investors to understand all aspects of your company and the vision that you are trying to present.
-You can use services like Pressfarm and others in order to do things on your own without having to break the bank trying to outsource your skills.
+You can use services like Pressfarm to create an appealing brand image without having to break the bank trying to outsource your skills.

 Sometimes it can be stressful to create a pitch deck, which is where we come in.
-We pride ourselves on providing the materials to create an effective PR campaign.
+We pride ourselves in providing the materials to create an effective PR campaign.
 Part of those materials are social proof in the form of media coverage.
-If you are interested in our services, check out our pricing and packages so that you can get a customized press kit, press release, media list, media outreach help among other things.
+If you are interested in our services, check out our pricing and packages and let us start working on a customized press kit, press release, media list, media outreach help among other things.